openhab/openhab-addons/addons/binding/org.openhab.binding.heos/README.md

 # Denon HEOS Binding

-HEOS Binding for OpenHab

-This binding support the HEOS-System from Denon for OpenHab 2.
+This binding support the HEOS-System from Denon for openHAB 2.
 The binding provides control of the players and groups within the network.
 It also supports selecting favorites and play them on players or groups within the HEOS-Network.
 The binding first establishes a connection to one of the players of the HEOS-Network and use them as a bridge.
 After a connection is established, the binding searches for all available players and groups via the bridge.
 To keep the network traffic low it is recommended to establish only one connection via one bridge.
 Connection to the bridge is done via a Telnet connection.

 #### A detailed explanation of binding possibilities and the handling can be found at the end.
 Also some examples are provided how the binding can be used